 It’s important to know why your child may be behaving in certain ways or have difficulty either getting motivated or calming down.

 Scientists have found that gut bacteria produce neurotransmitters such as serotonin, dopamine and GABA.
 Up to 95% of serotonin is made in the gut.-mood, sleep appetite.
-Listen to radio show #76 for more on neurotransmitters.

 Additional infections and toxins that affect the gut (and therefore, the brain):

 The gut lining becomes damaged due to factors such as an intense inflammatory response that leads to persistent inflammation (often the case after vaccinations due to mercury or viral exposure), mold biotoxins, lyme disease, PANDAS/strep infections, overgrowth of bad bacteria such as Candida, invasion of parasites, contaminated food and beverages, chemicals in processed food, dyes, preservatives, bad fats, enzyme deficiency, NSAIDs (non-steroidal anti-inflammatory drugs, such as ibuprofen), prescription corticosteroids (e.g. Prednisone or hydrocortisone), a diet of highly refined carbohydrates, such as cookies, candy, soda, white bread, molds, and fungus from stored grains, fruit, and refined carbohydrates, pesticides, viruses, GI disease, chemotherapy, and radiation treatments due to the harmful impact on the immune system.
 All of these things are contributing factors to what is known as “leaky gut.”

 Gluten and casein create opiates in the body.
 These opiate receptors caused damage to the protective lining of the gut.
 Therefore, we need to recover the health of the lining so it can do its job of blocking out toxic materials and absorbing nutrients from the foods we eat.